 The townhome was built 1880 and renovated in 2019.
 The structure was reinforced, a new roof in place, and the front yard was excavated to put in a 2 car garage.
 All windows were replaced and the home was insulated and sound attenuated.
 Dual heating with 2 new Tempstar furnaces with AC.

-2 Bedrooom 1 Bathroom corner unit condo on the 8th floor of this secure building in East Walnut Hills is offered at $115,000.
+2 Bedrooom 1 Bathroom corner unit condo on the 8th floor of this secure building in East Walnut Hills Sold 4/8/19 for $114,000.
 It’s one of the best deals in the city.
 The building has a gorgeous pool overlooking the river and a gym.
 It’s 5 minutes from downtown and East side neighborhoods of Hyde Park and Columbia Tusculum.
 Only 14 minutes to the airport.
 The HOA includes heat, water, trash, professional management and common area maintenance.
 Call Maria Walley for a tour today.

 The three bedroom condos are sought after and don’t come on the market very often.
 This 17th floor condo just came on the market.
 It has a beautiful view of the Ohio River and the Kentucky Hills.
 It has lovely built in cabinetry throughout the condo.
 It comes with all of the amenities of the Edgecliff such as doorman, pool, Le Bar A Boeuf Restaurant, fitness room, guest suite and party room.
 The HOA also includes heat, water, air conditioning and trash.
 Call Maria Walley today to book a private showing (513) 235-3996 or email email@example.com

 5 minutes from downtown and close to East side neighborhoods, this East Walnut Hills midrise building offers amenities, security, convenience and views.
-This 1 bedroom 1 bathroom condo is offered at $79,000.
-The building has a gorgeous pool with a river view and a gym.
+This 1 bedroom 1 bathroom condo offers a gorgeous pool with a river view and a gym.
 See listing page for more details about the unit.

 See Columbia Tower page for more information about the condo community.